UI BuilderUI Builder

 tsx

-1interface ComponentLayer { 2 id: string; // Unique identifier 3 type: string; // Component type from registry 4 name?: string; // Optional display name for editor 5 props: Record<string, any>; // Component properties 6 children: ComponentLayer[] | string; // Child layers or text content 7}
+1interface ComponentLayer { 2 id: string; // Unique identifier 3 type: string; // Component type from registry 4 name?: string; // Optional display name for editor 5 props: Record<string, any>; // Component properties 6 children: ComponentLayer[] | string | VariableReference; // Child layers, text, or variable ref 7}

 Core Fields